 Input/Output comparison tests

-I/O tests include a selection for the method of comparison and fields to pass input into a learner's workspace and check their output.
+Output tests can pass input into a learner's workspace and check the output.
 However, input is not required to create an I/O test.

 The following Python code asks for input and then reports an output.